 Happy International Women’s Day!
 We wanted to write an article to shout out to the women who are making a difference in our world and paving the way for younger women.
 The women who won’t take no for an answer, the women who constantly strive for better, the women who seem to do it all, the women who fight against sexism and glass ceilings.

 There is no reason why women shouldn’t get the same pay or opportunities as men.
-We studied and worked the ladder the same as our counterparts, so why do we get paid less?
+We have studied and worked the ladder the same as our counterparts, so why do we get paid less?
 The latest percentage of women on ASX 200 boards is only 26.7% (28 February 2018), with 5 boards not having women board members at all.
 That’s a scary statistic.
 Women are graduating at higher rates than men, so why would companies only choose to hire and promote males and why are only a small proportion of women represented on boards?

 Is it because of women having children?
-I can’t see why this would cause a problem, when most families share childcare now and women return to work earlier than ever after birth.
-Workplaces also need to be more flexible to accommodate the need for work life balance, not just for women but men as well.
+I can’t see why this would cause a problem when most families share childcare now and women return to work earlier than ever after birth.
+Workplaces also need to be more flexible to accommodate the need for work-life balance, not just for women but men as well.
 There is nothing healthy about working a 60+ hour week!
 It would probably help with the high divorce rate too, which has a high negative impact on women (especially financially and if you have children).

 Then there is the whole mums who work v’s stay at home mums battle and the women who are mums vs women who choose not to have children.
 Who cares!
 The beauty of this day and age is that we can do what we want to do and we have the choice of what we what to do with our lives.
 What is right for you, might not be right for someone else.
-Wouldn’t it be nice if we were more accepting and empathetic to others choices, instead of projecting your own beliefs or ideals onto others?
+Wouldn’t it be nice if we were more accepting and empathetic to others’ choices, instead of projecting your own beliefs or ideals onto others?

 The world would be boring if we all looked like Instagram models, wouldn’t it?
-Who cares if someone is fat, skinny, middle aged, young, black, white, pink, purple… whatever!
+Who cares if someone is fat, skinny, middle-aged, young, black, white, pink, purple… whatever!
 Stop judging other women.
 The amount of nasty, judgemental comments written by women towards other women (especially online) is disgusting.
 It’s time to recognise the beauty in others, “faults” and all.
-As an editor of a women’s lifestyle site, I get invited to a lot of events and I have lost count of the amount of times I have receive “the look” (“the look” is where one looks you up and down and thinks “OMG!
+As an editor of a women’s lifestyle site, I get invited to a lot of events and I have lost count of the amount of times I have received “the look” (“the look” is where one looks you up and down and thinks “OMG!
 What is she doing here?”) because I am in my 40’s and a size 16.
 Which, essentially, says more about them than it does about me but why do it in the first place?

-As a wrap up, we should be supporting each other, not judging, competing with or criticising each other.
+As a wrap-up, we should be supporting each other, not judging, competing with, or criticising each other.
 We hope we have given you some food for thought on International Women’s Day!
 What do you think of how women treat each other?